 Butternut squash

-You can get cubes of butternut squash a the store, or get a whole one, peel it, and dice it yourself.
+You can get butternut squash cubes at the store or get a whole one, peel it, and dice it yourself.

-Substitute butternut squash with sweet potatoes or any other variety of winter squash, like kabocha squash, pumpkin, acorn squash, and more.
+Substitute sweet potatoes or any other variety of winter squash, like kabocha squash, pumpkin, or acorn squash, for butternut squash.

 Apple

-Since butternut squash has a mildly sweet taste and a soft texture, we like to pair it with tangy and crisp green apples like Granny Smith.
+We like to pair sweet butternut squash with tangy and crisp green apples like Granny Smith.

-Substitute any other apples for green apples, but we recommend that they are crisp.
+Substitute any other apples for green apples, but ensure they are crisp.

 You can also substitute pears for apples.
-They are a little sweater but taste fantastic in this roasted butternut squash salad.
+They are a little sweater but taste fantastic in this roasted butternut squash salad recipe.

 Pecans